29 Types of Frogs in Mississippi

 The distinctive call can identify these types of frogs in Mississippi that they make during mating season, which sounds like peep-peep.

 This sound can be heard at night when the weather is warm enough for them to come out.
-The spring peeper’s skin secretes a substance that allows it to camouflage itself so well against its surroundings.
+The spring peeper’s skin secretes a substance that allows it to camouflage itself well against its surroundings.

 This frog is called the spring peeper because it is only active during the warmer months, typically from February through June.